 Monitoring

-See metrics/deployment/ for sample Grafana, Prometheus, and Loki configurations.
+Enable OpenTelemetry metrics for production monitoring:metrics/deployment/ for sample Grafana, Prometheus, and Loki configurations.

 Logging

-Livetran uses structured logging with slog.
+Livetran uses structured logging withslog.
 Logs include:

 - Request details (remote address, user agent)